ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

      [ 6 ] [ 7 ] [ 8 ]

 Where the grid containing the numbers represents a table and the numbers represent the position of a cell.
-This is also the index at which the element will exist in the array that holds the game data.
-Though, this (while convenient) is merely coincidental as, even when I had previously panned to implement a 2d array to hold the game data, I had still planned to use this system when prompting the user to play.
+The data for the player's move will be stored at 2^(Position*2).
 This game will also prompt the user to choose X's or O's.
-This is explained in the next step
+This is explained in the next step.

 ### CHOOSING GAMEPIECE (X'S OR O'S)
 The program will prompt you to enter an X or an O to choose whether you would